Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Numerical Results

-The EKS, ELS and GPS processes were all simulated for one algorithmic time unit, with the step-size adjusted to ensure process stability.
-The log-likelihood evaluation involves integrating the ODE \eqref{eq:lorenz63} for $T=10$ physical time units.
-Each process was simulated with $1000$ particles, with initial condition distributed as $U([27,29]\times[2.25,3.5])$.
-In Figure \ref{fig:lorenz_hist}(a-c) where we plot the particle ensemble at the final time for each method, overlaid with a contour plot of the negative log-posterior density $V(\theta; y)$.
-In Figure \ref{fig:lorenz_hist}(d) we plot the negative log-likelihood function averaged over the finite-time ensemble for each process.
-It is clear from the plots in Figure \ref{fig:lorenz_hist} that the EKS and GPS have concentrated around the true value and are distributed according to smoothed version of the posterior.
-On the other hand, the particles undergoing ELS dynamics have remaining trapped around the local minima of the multiscale posterior distribution, preventing the particles from concentrating in a similar fashion.
+The EKS, ELS and EGPS processes were all simulated for one algorithmic time unit, with the step-size adjusted to ensure process stability.
+Each process is simulated with $N=10^3$ particles, with initial condition distributed as $U([27,29]\times[2.25,3.5])$.
+In Figure \ref{fig:lorenz_hist}a)-c) we plot the particle ensemble at the final time for each method, overlaid with a contour plot of the negative log-posterior density $V(\theta)$.
+In Figure \ref{fig:lorenz_hist}d) we plot the negative log-likelihood function averaged over the finite-time ensemble for each process, as the algorithms progress.
+It is clear from the plots in Figures \ref{fig:lorenz_hist} that the EKS and EGPS have concentrated around the true value and are distributed according to a smoothed version of the posterior.
+On the other hand, the particles undergoing ELS dynamics remain trapped around the local minima of the multiscale posterior distribution, preventing the particles from concentrating in a \as{similar fashion; indeed the ELS is visibly close to the initial (uniform on a rectangle) distribution of the ensemble.

+In summary the results of this subsection, where the forward model is random, closely mirror those from the previous subsection, where the forward model is periodic.
+This substantiates our claim that the analysis of the periodic case, contained in Sections \ref{sec:EKS} and \ref{sec:LAN} is informative beyond the confines of the theory.}